Detailed content of our market study

 2.1 The French are buying more and more indoor plants

-Evolution of the average basket per household buying houseplants France, ****, in ...
+Appreciation of houseplants France, ****, in Source: ****

 2.2 Profile of houseplant-buying households